Driven (2001 film): Development and writing

 Stallone says it took four years to get the finance to make the film.

 Stallone and Harlin had previously worked together on Cliffhanger.
 Harlin had been trying to develop a film on the life of Ayrton Senna and when that fell through signed on to make Driven.

 Filming

 The film was shot primarily in Toronto, Canada, from 6 July 2000 until 12 October 2000, as well as at a variety of worldwide races which were sanctioned by CART.
-The German race was filmed at the Continental test track in Hanover rather than the Lausitzring oval.
+The German race was filmed at the Continental test track in Hanover rather than the Lausitzring oval that was actually used by CART.

 When Sylvester Stallone's character arrives at a race early in the film, there's a long shot of him walking in, saying hello to various people.
 One very brief uncredited cameo contains Dustin Hoffman, in racing gear.

 Post-production

 Matt Hullum of Rooster Teeth Productions fame was the visual effects producer.

 The film premiere took place at Grauman's Chinese Theatre, with several CART competitors driving and demonstrating pit stops in modified Champ Cars down Hollywood Blvd.

 According to director Harlin's commentary, his first cut was four hours long.
 Only 51 minutes of deleted footage was included as special feature on DVD.